schurhammer/gig/DESIGN.md

   ...
 }
 ```

+update: gleam stdlib has removed `dynamic.from`, so auto generating these
+functions is out of scope now.

 For every type in your program, the compiler would then generate a function to
 convert your type into Dynamic.